Hi! My husband and I will be spending 3 days in Paris - our first visit! - next month.

 5. Paris Street Art in an Open-Air Museum

 Some locations are well-known but new areas and installations pop up frequently, so what's on view changes all the time.
-Even though it is possible to walk around and find some art on your own, you'll see more on a tour led by experts.
-It's also a fascinating way to see areas of the city beyond the tourist center.
+Even though it is possible to walk around and find some art on your own (more about that in a second), a good way to get started is by taking a street art tour led by experts.

 More Thoughts about Visiting the Louvre